Fathers Who Hit Their Children: Do They Deserve Forgiveness?

 What Happens When You Hit a Girl

-Because of the way girls are socialized, we are trained to put blame on ourselves.
+Girls are socialized to put blame on themselves.
 Even when we're angry, we're not allowed to express that anger, so it often turns inward.
 This type of anger is a lot more dangerous than regular anger because it can go unnoticed for years, while a girl is 'punishing' herself through drugs, starvation, self-mutilation and other issues that can be masked.

 What Happens When You Hit a Boy

-When you hit a boy, the reality of it is, he is likely to become an abuser himself.
+When a father hits his son, the boy is likely to become an abuser himself.

-If a boy doesn't receive help, he is also likely to become an abusive parent since he will see violence as the norm, and will probably say things like: "I was hit as a child, and I turned out fine" or "Some kids just need discipline".
-This type of man is far from fine, or even psychologically adequate.
+If a boy doesn't receive help, he is also likely to become an abusive husband and parent since he will see violence as the norm, and will probably say things like: "I was hit as a child, and I turned out fine" or "Some kids just need discipline".
+This type of man is far from fine, or even remotely OK.

 Being hit is bad enough; but physical abuse at the hands of the person who's supposed to love and protect you is simply devastating.